-I am the husband of one wife, a student of two cultures, a follower of three Persons, and a father of five children.
+I am the husband of one wife, a student of two cultures, a follower of three Persons, a lover of Five Solas, and a father of eight children.

 Two college trips to Ghana and Hudson Taylor’s two-volume biography wooed me toward missions.
-In 2006 I began living in a rural South African village where for the first year and a half I resided with the chief’s children and one of his wives.
+In 2006 I began living in a rural South African village where for the first two years I resided with the chief’s children and one of his wives.
 There was no running water but the close proximity to the people helped me learn the language and make disciples.

 In 2007 while in Mozambique, the news of our crocodile attack reached the States–including the ears of a lovely RN and midwifery student at Vanderbilt University.
 We wed the next year.

 A general once said: “On land, I am a hero, but at sea I am a coward.”
-Likewise, in the US we are restless, but in rural Africa we are invigorated.
-As the years go by, our love for Jesus and his word deepens as we seek to do all for the glory of his name.
+Likewise, in the US we are restless but in rural Africa we are invigorated.
+As the years go by, our love for Jesus and his word deepens.